Skip to main content

 Architecture principles

-Stateless by default.
-Each API call is independent — Tuteliq does not store conversation history unless you explicitly use the emotional trend analysis feature.
-This minimizes data exposure when processing children’s content.
+Fully stateless.
+Every API call is independent — Tuteliq never stores conversation text, context, or session state between requests.
+This is a deliberate privacy-by-design decision: when processing children’s data under GDPR/COPPA, the safest data is data you never store.
+Pass conversation history with each request that needs it; results are returned and content is discarded.
 No training on your data.
 Content sent to Tuteliq is used solely for real-time analysis and is not retained for model training.
 See the GDPR section for data retention details.
 Parallel processing.
 All harm classifiers run simultaneously, not sequentially.
 This is how Tuteliq maintains sub-400ms response times even when checking against all nine KOSA categories.
 Policy-configurable.
 Use the /policy/ endpoint to adjust detection thresholds, category weights, and moderation rules for your specific use case — without changing your integration code.

 Next steps